-The course structure enables trainees to develop their confidence and teaching knowledge through three stages.
-Training will be led by University tutors and school staff and delivered in subject specific and cross-subject groups, predominantly delivered in schools.
+The course structure enables trainees to develop their confidence and teaching knowledge in a supportive environment.
+Training will be led by University tutors and school staff and delivered in cross-subject groups, predominantly delivered in schools.

-During the course trainees are required to travel to the course accrediting university, York St John University (and other venues used by York St John University), generally on Wednesday afternoons, where trainees receive further training and be able to access all the specialist support that you would expect from a university.
+In addition to travel to their placement schools, during the course trainees are required to travel to the course accrediting university, York St John University, generally on Wednesday afternoons until Christmas, where trainees receive further training and be able to access all the specialist support that you would expect from a university.
 Trainees are also required to travel to the White Rose Alliance Lead School, King James's School in Knaresborough, for their Professional Studies programme every Wednesday morning until March.

 The course leads to a PGCE qualification and Qualified Teacher Status (QTS) .

 All WRA interviews take place at King James's School in Knaresborough.
 Candidates will generally be given one week's notice of interview whenever possible & the session will usually last for a morning.
 Depending on applications received, the number of candidates attending (& their subjects) are likely to vary.
-During the interview session, candidates can expect to have a subject discussion with a subject specialist, undertake a subject test (plus for Sheffield Hallam courses, a literary test), lead a teaching activity with a group of six Year 7 or 8 students (observed by the interview panel) & have a formal interview.
+During the interview session, candidates can expect to have a subject discussion with a subject specialist, undertake a subject test, lead a teaching activity with a group of six Year 7 or 8 students (observed by the interview panel) & have a formal interview.
+Depending on numbers of candidates at any particular interview session, candidates may also be asked to participate in a group discussion task.
 The panel for the formal interview will comprise 2 or 3 members of a combination of White Rose Alliance staff, partner school staff or university staff.
 Candidates will be advised of the interview outcome as soon as possible after the session, once all information from the interview activities has been collated.
 Should there be any delay to this, candidates will be advised at the end of the interview session.

 How school placements work